-Rocket Espresso R58 Milano is finally building a dual boiler in the tried and tested E61 design – and one immediately asks oneself:
+Rocket Espresso R58 Milano is finally building a dual boiler in the tried and tested E61 espresso head design.

 Our test proves: Yes, it is!

-To celebrate the day, the small but fine manufacturer from the Milanese district has added, not only an actually usable (!)
-Tamper made of aluminium and the stable stainless steel rail as standard, in addition to two portafilters, exemplary operating instructions and an introduction by DVD tutorial.
+To celebrate the day, the small but fine manufacturer from the Milanese district has added, not only an actually usable tamper made of aluminum and the stable stainless steel rail as standard but also two portafilters.
+Along with, exemplary operating instructions and an introduction by DVD tutorial.
 Bravo!

 Instead of this, the R58-Barista controls all relevant parameters (boiler temperatures, operating status of the steam boiler, operating mode tank / permanent water) via a small metal box with a display panel, which can be docked to the side of the machine via a serial port if required.
 An obvious and sensational idea, which in terms of execution can still be improved, does not appear to be fully conceived.

 Ever thought about Bluetooth, gentlemen?
-At least a modern USB port should have been there in 2012.
-And, while we’re at modern: why only one of the two rotary knobs was approved with an “R” will probably remain the secret of the product designers forever.
+At least a modern USB port should have been there.
+And while we’re at modern, why only one of the two rotary knobs was approved with an “R” will probably remain the secret of the product designers forever.

 On the other hand, pure consequence rules.
-Despite the acute lack of space, the developers of the R58 have given it pretty much everything good and expensive:
+Despite the acute lack of space, the developers of the R58 have given it pretty much everything good and high-quality.

 Only the actual conditions in the boiler are shown on the control unit’s display – no “calculated” brewing temperature at the group, which is always dependent on external factors such as the ambient temperature.

-Two 1,400 watt heating elements ensure stable conditions, an ingenious circuit prevents both of them from firing off simultaneously and limits the simultaneous power consumption to 1,550 watts.
-Others should make compromises;
+Two 1400 Watt heating elements ensure stable conditions, an ingenious circuit prevents both of them from firing off simultaneously and limits the simultaneous power consumption to 1550 Watt.

-Rocket is definitely going full speed in technical terms.
+Rocket r58 is definitely going full speed in technical terms.

-The powerful heater quickly and quickly ironed out the short sumps created despite the lack of preheating, such as that used by Vibiemme in the Domobar Super.
+The powerful heater quickly and quickly ironed out the short sumps created despite the lack of preheating.
+Like that used by Vibiemme in the Domobar Super.

-The long lance makes every angle possible, and the 1.7-litre kettle provides – especially if you jazz it up a bit – more than enough bone-dry wumms to do a good ballet with the factory-installed 2-hole nozzle.
+The long lance makes every angle possible, and the 1.7-liter kettle provides especially if you jazz it up a bit – more than enough bone-dry wants to do a good ballet with the factory-installed 2-hole nozzle.